thoroftroy/Eyum-TTRPG/Chapter 6 - Magic and Abilities/6.2 Spells/Warlock Spells/Eldritch Blast.md

-- Mana Cost: 6
+Mana Cost: 4

-- Affinity: Necrotic
+Affinity: Necrotic

-- Range: 60ft
+Range: 150ft

-- Concentration: No
+Concentration: No

-- Effect: Fires a bolt of dark energy, dealing 2d6 Necrotic damage.
+Effect: Make a spell attack against one creature you can see.
+On a hit, deal 1d10 Necrotic damage.

-- Description: You hurl a crackling bolt of dark energy from your hand.
-It streaks through the air and explodes on contact, burning through flesh with necrotic force.
+Upcast: +1 beam per x2 Mana.

-Upcast: +1d6 damage per x2 Mana as well as 1 additional beam per x2 mana
+Prerequisite: Total Level > 3